manjeet-mehta/angular-essentials/02 TypeScript and Object Oriented Programming fundamentals/TypeScript&OOPS.md

  ```
  $ npm install -g typescript
  ```
- * To check the Version of Typescript and confirm your installtion type:
+ * To check the Version of Typescript and confirm your installtion :
  ```
  $ tsc --version
  ```
- * First create a hello.ts file after that transpile that file
+ * After installing Typescript, now create a hello.ts file after that transpile it using below command
  ```
  $ tsc hello.ts
  ```